FoxP/DropTheBass/README.md

 - Activate / deactivate hotkeys with a click
 - Drag & drop sound files on buttons
 - Set custom hotkeys for each sound
-- Adjust volume for each sound
+- Adjust volume and loop(s) for each sound
+- Overlap sounds or not
 - Fully portable, no rights / setup needed
 - No administrator rights needed
 - Free, copyleft license